The Root Chakra – Muladhara

 Postures to help balance Muladhara chakra are: -

-Baddha Konasana (Bound Angle Pose), Tadasana (The Mountain), Paschimotanasana (Seated Forward Bend and Upavistha Konasana (Wide Legged Seated Forward Bend) or strong grounding postures or postures that stimulate the location of this chakra.
+Baddha Konasana (Bound Angle Pose), Tadasana (The Mountain), Paschimotanasana (Seated Forward Bend and Upavishtha Konasana (Wide Legged Seated Forward Bend) or strong grounding postures or postures that stimulate the location of this chakra.

 This chakra creates a foundation for all of the other chakras, ideally it needs to be tuned and balanced before working on practices to stimulate and open other energy centres of the body.